dmarkey/docker-microsync/README.md

 # How long does it take to deploy my new code?

 It depends how long your app takes to initialise.
 The new image will be built in 1-3 seconds and it usually takes another 5 seconds for kubernetes to redeploy an application.

+# Limitations

+It runs in memory so big files that are changing will be slow and memory hungry.
+Moving files doesnt delete the old file (PRs welcome)

+File attributes(like executable) arent copied.